Board of Directors

 Peter is highly involved and networked with PHN stakeholder groups and has enjoyed a long involvement with and contribution to state and national initiatives.

 As an experienced Chair, Peter has strong governance skills with his areas of key competency and experience including stakeholder engagement, conflict resolution, performance evaluations and member engagement.

 Ms Rebecca Bell

-Rebecca is presently General Manager of Member Health with Medibank Private, responsible for the health management and promotion of their 3.9 million members.
-Rebecca has worked in a range of health settings in both clinical and corporate functions.
+Rebecca is General Manager of Member Health and Medibank Private.
+She has worked in a range of health settings in both clinical and corporate functions.

-Originally an occupational therapist, Rebecca understands the coalface of health service delivery and the importance of local nuances across geographies and demographics – critical success factors for the PHN.
+Originally an occupational therapist, Rebecca understands the coalface of health service delivery and the importance of local nuances across geographies and demographics – critical success factors for SCHN.

-Rebecca has completed an Executive MBA, Grad Certificate in Corporate Finance, is a Graduate of the Australian Institute of Company Directors, and Adjunct Associate Professor at University of NSW (School of Public Health and Community Medicine).
-In 2016 Rebecca was included in the AFR’s BOSS Top Ten Young Executives of the Year.
+Rebecca has completed an Executive MBA, is a Graduate of Australian Institute of Company Directors, an Associate Fellow with the Australian Institute of Management, and an Adjunct Associate Professor at UNSW School of Public Health and Community Medicine.

 Mr David Conry